Bronze Criteria

 Using a solid surface, the dog knocks on the surface at least twice in succession with their paw.

-Leave It with Distance
+Leave It (Distance)

-Handler places a mid-high value treat no more than 2ft from the dog.
-Handler then backs up at least 3ft from the dog.
-The dog must leave the treat for at least 10 seconds.
+A mid-high value treat is placed no more than 1/2m from the dog.
+Handler then backs up at least 1m from the dog.
+The dog must leave the treat for at least 10 seconds before the handler returns and picks the treat up.
 The dog can be placed into any position but should not be restrained.

-Loose Leash Walking for 10m
+Loose Leash (Bronze)

-The dog can walk in front but the lead must remain loose for the full 5 metres.
 At the start of the video, please ensure you show your dog is wearing ONLY a flat collar or back clip harness and lead.
 Any videos that do not show a lack of aversive tools will need to be resubmitted.

 M'Lord

-Mirroring
+Mirroring (Bronze)

 Dog must be in front of the handler, both facing the same way.
 Handler cues left and both handler and dog look left.
 Repeat for right.